denisde4ev/duckdns-openrc/README.rst

 to an IP of your choice

-When you run ``duckdns`` without options it will read the default configuration files in ``/etc/duckdns.d/*.cfg`` and then it will update the ip's associated.
+When you run ``duckdns`` without options it will read the default configuration files in ``/etc/duckdns.d/*.conf`` and then it will update the ip's associated.

-You must add a cfg file for every domain registered in duckdns.org.
+You must add a conf file for every domain registered in duckdns.org.
 For example:

 ::

-        $ cat /etc/duckdns.d/example.cfg
+        $ cat /etc/duckdns.d/example.conf
         duckdns_hostname=example
         duckdns_token=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

-Every configuration file in ``/etc/duckdns.d/`` must end in ``.cfg``.
+Every configuration file in ``/etc/duckdns.d/`` must end in ``.conf``.

 SYSTEMD